🇦🇲 Armenia · CBA · Payment Systems Law

 Prepare and Submit CBA Application

-Compile the CBA license application package: entity documents, ownership structure and beneficial ownership declarations, management CVs and fitness documentation, business plan with financial projections, AML/CFT framework, IT security policies, and capital evidence.
+Compile the CBA licence application package: entity documents, ownership structure and beneficial ownership declarations, management CVs and fitness documentation, business plan with financial projections, AML/CFT framework, IT security policies, and capital evidence.
 Submit to the CBA Licensing Department with the applicable fee.

 2–3 weeks